Tairona

+Tairona-Kogi continuity

+According to the Austro-Colombian anthropologist Gerardo Reichel-Dolmatoff, small groups of Tairona survivors fleeing from the Spaniards retreated to the highlands and gradually became the Kogi, the latter having kept their pre-Hispanic tradition intact and a sense of ecological balance.
+According to Augusto Oyuela-Caycedo, Reichel-Dolmatoff's research showed that the Kogi are not free from historical change, while still establishing a continuity with the Tairona.
+However, the Colombian archaeologist Santiago Giraldo criticised this idea as essentialist and representing the Kogi as "noble eco-savages", while ignoring the evolutions and tensions within the Sierra Nevada de Santa Marta as a region with a rich historical past.

+According to Giraldo, indigenous groups, adopting a form of strategic essentialism, started using the past and their image as a political instrument to achieve their goals.
+Over time, the archaeological project at Ciudad Perdida expanded to the rest of the Sierra Nevada and became a nationalistic preservation project focused on the dual indigenous-ecological heritage, by representing the "Other" in a utopian and "savage" ahistorical reality contrasting with the modern world.
+Falk Xué Parra Witte, on the other hand, has stated that recognising these nuances "should not lead to the other extreme of being too sceptical or hesitant about asserting or at least exploring possible actualities in Kogi statements and practices".
+Henning Bischof argued that modern-day societies in the region are the result of the interaction between a lasting colonial economic system and pre-Hispanic entities, more than unchanged relics, and the passage of power from secular to religious authorities happened after, not before, the Spanish conquest, but still considered the cultural continuity between Tairona and Kogui to be obvious as the class of priests finally took power (after already increasing its influence) following the defeat of the 1600 revolt.

 Origin of the name

 Etymological similarities of the word Tairona survive in the four main linguistic groups of the Sierra Nevada de Santa Marta: in Sanca it is pronounced Teiruna, in Kankuamo language Teijua or Tairuna, and in Ijka, Teruna, meaning "Males" or "sons of the Jaguar."

 Although Tairona may be an inaccurate name for the people who inhabited the region during the contact with the Spanish Empire, it has become the most common name for a hierarchical network of villages that developed around 900.
 Initially it was used to refer to the inhabitants of a valley and probably a chiefdom named Tairo on the northern slope of the Sierra Nevada de Santa Marta.
 But by the 16th century, the Spanish used it for the whole group of complex chiefdoms in the area.
 The groups in the northern and western Sierra Nevada were largely indistinguishable to the Spaniards, and became indistinguishable to archaeologists in more modern times.